kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 ALB supports authentication with Cognito or OIDC.
 See [Authenticate Users Using an Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html) for more details.

 !!!warning "HTTPS only"
-    Authentication is only supported for HTTPS listeners, see [SSL](#ssl) for configure HTTPS listener.
+    Authentication is only supported for HTTPS listeners.
+See [TLS](#tls) for configuring HTTPS listeners.

 - <a name="auth-type">`alb.ingress.kubernetes.io/auth-type`</a> specifies the authentication type on targets.